terraform-ibm-modules/terraform-ibm-toolkit-hpcs-initialization/README.md

   terraform apply
 ```

+## Module and their required input variable details:

 ### Download JsonFile From COS

 * This module can be used to download administrator credentials if present in COS bucket.